fastai/fastai/README.md

 ## Note for [course.fast.ai](http://course.fast.ai) students

-If you are using `fastai` for any [course.fast.ai](http://course.fast.ai) course, you need to use `fastai 0.7.x`.
-Please ignore the rest of this document, which is written for `fastai 1.0.x`, and instead follow the installation instructions [here](https://forums.fast.ai/t/fastai-v0-install-issues-thread/24652).
+If you are using `fastai` for any [course.fast.ai](http://course.fast.ai) course, you need to use `fastai 0.7`.
+Please ignore the rest of this document, which is written for `fastai v1`, and instead follow the installation instructions [here](https://forums.fast.ai/t/fastai-v0-install-issues-thread/24652).

 *Note: If you want to learn how to use fastai v1 from its lead developer, Jeremy Howard, he will be teaching it in the [Deep Learning Part I](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one) course at the University of San Francisco from Oct 22nd, 2018.*

 ## Installation

+**NB:** *fastai v1 currently supports Linux only.
+Once pytorch v1 is officially launched, we will work to support Windows as soon as possible.
+Since Macs don't currently have good Nvidia GPU support, we do not currently prioritize Mac development.*

 `fastai-1.x` can be installed with either `conda` or `pip` package managers and also from source.
 At the moment you can't just run *install*, since you first need to get the correct `pytorch` version installed - thus to get `fastai-1.x` installed choose one of the installation recipes below using your favourite python package manager.